-We've seen that the matrices from Archetype B and Archetype K both have inverses, but these inverse matrices have just dropped from the sky.
+We have seen that the matrices from Archetype B and Archetype K both have inverses, but these inverse matrices have just dropped from the sky.
 How would we compute an inverse?
 And just when is a matrix invertible, and when is it not?
-Writing a putative inverse with $n^2$ unknowns and solving the resultant $n^2$ equations is one approach.
-Applying this approach to $2 \times 2$ matrices can get us somewhere, so just for fun, let's do it.
+Writing a putative inverse with n^2 unknowns and solving the resultant n^2 equations is one approach.
+Applying this approach to 2×2 matrices can get us somewhere, so just for fun, let us do it.